 - If you have a wound on your foot or toe, be sure to keep it clean and covered, so bacteria cannot enter.

-If you have signs of a staph infection, contact Alliance Foot & Ankle Specialists for a consultation today.
-We have successfully treated skin and nail disorders and can create a treatment plan based on your specific needs.
+If you have signs of a foot staph infection, contact Alliance Foot & Ankle Specialists for a consultation today.
+Our Watauga podiatrist has successfully treated skin and nail disorders and can create a treatment plan based on your specific needs.
 To request an appointment, contact our Grapevine or Keller office by filling out our convenient contact form or by calling our office at 817-481-4000.